 To what extent do you agree or disagree with this opinion?

 You should use your own ideas, knowledge and experience and support your arguments with examples and relevant evidence.

 Model Answer 1: [Agree]

 To begin with, women got their voting rights, one of the most fundamental rights of any citizen regardless of their race, sex and ethnicity, not more than a century ago and afterwards, they have remarkably progressed in every sector.
 As a result, they are no longer confined and forced to play the traditional roles of a mother and interestingly fathers are not fully ready yet to exchange the roles with the mothers.
-No matter how much cordial fathers are, they can’t take full responsibilities of mothers and natural selection makes females better caregiver than men.
-Children are often caught between this changing shift and sadly they are the worst victim of this social change.
+No matter how much cordial fathers are, they can not take full responsibility for what mothers usually perform, and natural selection makes females better caregivers than men.
+Children are often caught in this changing shift and sadly they are the worst victim of this social change.

 To conclude, both parents should make sure their children get enough time and care from them so that their upbringing is not faulty and does not make their children depressed and perpetrators.

 We tend to blame someone for every problem we have in our society and when it comes to young people’s struggle and misconduct, we indict mothers and their careers for it.
 However, we forget to appreciate their hard work and dedication to support the family and I believe that parental responsibilities should be equally shared by both parents and juvenile delinquency is not a direct result of professional married women.